gma96/gma96.github.io/about.md

 <br><br>
 •I also have goats and cows at my house, actually they're my dad's, not mine
 <br><br>
-•I have 14,000 followers on twitter simply because I'm in a lot of fandoms
+•I have 14,000 followers on twitter, simply because I'm in a lot of fandoms
 <br><br>
 •Don't try to find my twitter, you probably won't succeed
 <br><br>